Mikubill/sketch2img/README.md

 Paint-with-words is a method proposed by researchers from NVIDIA that allows users to control the location of objects by selecting phrases and painting them on the canvas.
 The user-specified masks increase the value of corresponding entries of the attention matrix in the cross-attention layers. ([Paper](https://arxiv.org/abs/2211.01324))

 Inspired by this method, we created a simple a1111-style sketching UI that allows multi-mask input to address same area on different tokens.
-Also, textual-textual inversion and LoRA support are fully functional*, you can add them to the generation process and adjust the strength and area they are applied to.
+Also, textual-inversion and LoRA support are fully functional*, you can add them to the generation process and adjust the strength and area they are applied to.

 **Config and Run**